 Posted on 7/15/2012

 Study the early history of the Christian church and you will read of some very heroic episodes of faith.
 We read about the apostles and the elders of Jerusalem who were eventually hunted down and killed, both by Jewish leaders and later by the Romans.
-Only the apostle John, Joseph of Arimathaea, and Lazarus (the man Jesus raised from the dead) seem to have survived all of the persecution.
-Jesus said that some would.
+Only the apostle John, Joseph of Arimathaea, and Lazarus (the man Yahushua (Jesus) loved and raised from the dead) seem to have survived all of the persecution.
+Yahushua (Jesus) said that some would.
 Read his statement:

 Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.
-(Matthew 16:28)
+(Matthew 16:28, Mark 9:1, and a similar statement is made in Luke 9:27)

 Once again, it is not something you will hear the local preacher in church talk about, but it is a definite reality.
 We know it to be a reality because in the end, we have the specter of the "two witnesses" in Revelation 11:

 And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth.
-These are the two olive trees, and the two candlesticks standing before the God of the earth.
-(Rev 11:3-4)
+These are the two olive trees, and the two candlesticks standing before the Elohim of the earth.
+(Revelation 11:3-4)

 The mention of the "two olive trees" is a reference to a prophecy from Zechariah 4.
 This does not make sense until you read that prophecy.
-The other interesting word in this document is the word "witness," which in both Greek and Aramaic explains that these two men have SEEN the ministry of Christ, WATCHED as He was crucified, and SAW Him raised from the dead.
-Any good lawyer will tell you that a credible witness must have documentary proof of what they are saying or they will be impeached by the other side in the courtroom.
-These two witnesses will have documentary proof of the ministry, death, and resurrection of Jesus Christ.
+The other interesting and operant word in this document is the word "witness," which in both Greek and Aramaic explains that these two men have SEEN the ministry of Christ, WATCHED as He was crucified, and SAW Him raised from the dead.
+Any good lawyer will tell you that a credible witness must have documentary proof of what they are saying or they will be impeached by the other side in the court battle.
+These two witnesses will have documentary proof of the ministry, death, and resurrection of Yahushua (Jesus) the Messian (Christ).

-The theory (put forth by Hal Lindsey and others) that the witnesses are Enoch and Elijah, or Moses and Elijah is without foundation in scriptures.
-It is more the ramblings of unlearned preachers who tend to use scripture when it is convenient for them and discard it when it does not support their contentions.
-Besides, dead people reappearing is a trick of necromancy and witchcraft (see I Samuel 28:7-25 for an example), not something that Christians should be engaging in or in any way encouraging.
-Besides, Moses, Enoch, and Elijah did not physically witness the ministry, death, and resurrection of Jesus Christ.
+The theory (put forth by the apocryphal documents: the Gospel of Nicodemus- a third century document and the Apocalypse of Elijah, written between the second and fourth centuries, and subsequently resurrected by the "student of prophecy" Hal Lindsey and many other of his followers) that the two witnesses are Enoch and Elijah, or Moses and Elijah is without foundation in scriptures.
+It is more the ramblings of unlearned preachers who tend to use scriptures when it is convenient for them to use them and discard other scriptures when they do not support their contentions.
+Besides, dead people reanimating is a trick of necromancy and witchcraft (see I Samuel 28:7-25 for an example), not something that Christians should be engaging in or in any way encouraging.
+Besides, Moses, Enoch, and Elijah did not physically witness the ministry, death, and resurrection of Yahushua (Jesus) the Messiah (Christ).
 Metaphysical witnesses have rarely been considered valid in any court in history.
 I rather doubt our "modern" courts would accept their testimony either.

 Emperor Constantine I's victory in battle would begin the second great attempt to infiltrate the church, the first being recorded in Acts 8.
 Unlike Simon the Sorcerer's failed attempt (Acts 8:9-24), this attempt would succeed beyond the Devils' wildest imagination.
-The gentile church, while suspicious of the Romans at first, finally did gather at Nicaea where they would convene their first church council in C.E.
-323. Contrary to what many suggest, they never discussed the content of the Bible.
+The gentile church, while suspicious of the Romans at first, finally did gather at Nicaea where they would convene their "church council" in C.E.
+323. (the Jewish Christians were conspicously absent from the council) Contrary to what many suggest, they never discussed the content of the Bible.
 That was never a subject for discussion at a church council until the Council of Trent (C.E.
 1545-1563), twelve centuries later.
+Even at that Council, they added scriptures to the Canon and did NOT take any away!

 Once the devils were able to infiltrate the main gentile churches, they began to reintroduce many pagan practices, while a the same time, they de-emphasized many of the Jewish practices taught in the Old Testament.
-They also began to develop a pyramidical hierarchial structure to maintain control in the organization.
+They also began to develop a pyramidal hierarchical structure to maintain control within the organization.
 Even though they will argue that Moses set up a similar judicial structure in the Book of Exodus, his structure was only to solve legal differences, not to control and rule the people.
 Until the Jews insisted upon a king, the rulers of Israel were judicial in nature.
-When the prophet-judge Samuel was forced to anoint a king, this is what the LORD had to say about it:
+When the prophet-judge Samuel was forced to anoint a king, this is what YHWH had to say about it:

-Even though the Torah makes provision for a king (See Deuteronomy 17:14-20), it was not the optimal ruling structure the LORD desired.
+Even though the Torah makes provision for a king (See Deuteronomy 17:14-20), it was not the optimal ruling structure our Heavenly Father desired.

 The formal church effectively instituted by Emperor Constantine I would become the face of Christianity to the world for centuries to come.
 Despite the major schisms in the tenth, fifteenth, and sixteenth centuries, the resulting church organizations all continued to maintain much of the structure set forth in the fourth through the sixth centuries.
-While the Roman Catholic Church's system is more formalized and has more management levels, the pyramidic supervision system used by the Roman Catholic Church is still present in most protestant church organizations.
+While the Roman Catholic Church's system is more formalized, has the largest volume of canon law, and has more management levels, the pyramidic supervision system used by the Roman Catholic Church is still present in most protestant church organizations.

 |Dr. J. Franklyn Norris|